official-stockfish/nnue-pytorch/docs/nnue.md

 ### A simple input feature set.

 Most successful engines use so called "HalfKP" features, or a variation thereof.
-This will be described in detail later on, but for now let's focus on a simpler example to get basic understanding of how NNUE actually works.
+This will be described in detail later on, but for now let's focus on a simpler example to get a basic understanding of how NNUE actually works.

 For the purpose of illustration we will consider a simple set of inputs based on piece placement.
 We will call it "A" features, because they will represent "All pieces" with no relations to anything else but the square they are on.